TheDiscProg/auth-service/README.md

   ]
 }
 ```

-## Step 2 - Sends the request to database Read-Only service
+### Step 2 - Sends the request to database Read-Only service
-It will send the DAPEX messge onto the database server updating the rmqClient and endpoint:
+It will send the DAPEX messge onto the database server updating the client and endpoint sections.
+It will replace the password with a hash:

 ```json
 {